Dear reader of ADxS.org, please excuse the disruption.

 1.2.
 Genetic causes

-It is known that there are various genetic predispositions that experience their epigenetic expression in the event of (primarily early childhood) massive stress and subsequently manifest different mental disorders, depending on which genetic predisposition is affected.
+It is known that there are various gene dispositions that experience their epigenetic expression in the event of (primarily early childhood) massive stress and, depending on which gene disposition is affected, manifest different mental disorders as a consequence.
 For more information, see How ADHD develops: genes or genes + environment.

-Around 20% of people have the 5-HTTLPR gene variant of the serotonin transporter gene, which favors the manifestation of ADHD and depression in those affected by early childhood stress.
+Around 20% of people are equipped with the 5-HTTLPR gene variant of the serotonin transporter gene, which favors the manifestation of ADHD and depression in people with ADHD under early childhood stress.

-We suspect a connection between these gene dispositions and increased sensitivity in that these gene dispositions reduce the stress impact required to trigger the psychological and neurophysiological injuries that, in more resilient people without the increased sensitivity, are only achieved with very severe stress experiences such as sexual abuse or physical or psychological abuse.
-The result would be that even minor stresses (e.g. insecure attachment to parents, lack of warmth, lack of understanding, unreliable rules) could be sufficient to cause dysregulation of the stress system (ADHD) in the first stage (first hit), which could lead to the development of mental disorders such as depression, anxiety disorders or others in the second stage (second hit) if further stresses occur.
+As a - possibly daring - hypothesis, we consider it possible that there is a connection between these gene dispositions and increased sensitivity in that these gene dispositions reduce the stress impact required to trigger the psychological and neurophysiological injuries that, in more resilient people without the increased sensitivity, are only achieved with very severe stress experiences such as sexual abuse or physical or psychological abuse.
+The result would be that even minor stresses (e.g. insecure attachment to parents, lack of warmth, lack of understanding, unreliable rules) could be sufficient to cause a dysregulation of the stress system (ADHD) in the first step (first hit), which, if further stresses occur in the second step (second hit), could lead to the development of mental disorders such as depression, anxiety disorders or others.
 There are also indications of the effect of the second hit with regard to the severity of symptoms of ASD.12

-A possible argument against the assumption of ADHD as a first hit for other disorders is that a study did not find any increased specificity of symptoms of a disorder with increasing severity of the disorder.13
+A possible argument against the assumption of ADHD as a first hit for other disorders is that a study did not find any increased specificity of symptoms of a disorder with increasing disorder severity.13

 5-HTTLPR is not the only gene variant that increases sensitivity.
-For example, the DRD4-7R gene variant involved in ADHD can cause a particularly high sensitivity of those affected to environmental stimuli.14
+For example, the DRD4-7R gene variant involved in ADHD can cause people with ADHD to be particularly sensitive to environmental stimuli.14

 We have to make a distinction here: